linhphambuzz/GIOS-note/Week_5/Thread_management_visibility_design.md

 The control is passed to the user level library scheduler when:

 - ULTs explicitly yield
-- Timer set by the by UL library expires
+- Timer set by the UL library expires
 - Synchronization takes place: ULTs call library functions like lock/unlock
 - blocked threads become runnable